kurrent-io/documentation/docs/server/kubernetes-operator/v1.3.1/getting-started/installation.md

 This command:
 - Deploys the Operator into the `kurrent` namespace (use `--create-namespace` to create it).
 Feel free to modify this namespace.
 - Creates the namespace (if it already exists, leave out the `--create-namespace` flag).
-- Deploys CRDs (this can be skipped by removing `--skip-crds`).
+- Deploys CRDs (this can be skipped by changing to `--set crds.enabled=false`).
-- Applys the Operator license.
+- Applies the Operator license.
 - Deploys a new Helm release called `kurrentdb-operator` in the `kurrent` namespace.

 *Expected Output*: